 1. A career in the Private /Government Sector after BDS

-Government Sector: Depending on the departments, the central and state governments have a few openings for dentists in a variety of industries with a temporary posting and later a permanent posting.
-Government employment is, in fact, stable and offers a number of benefits, including insurance and pension plans.
+Government Sector: Depending on the departments, the central and state governments have openings for dentists in various industries with temporary and later permanent postings.
+Government employment is, in fact, stable and offers some benefits, including insurance and pension plans.

 List of some government dental jobs:

 - Army Dental Corps